MehyarNaeem/AppWave/README.md

 ```
 - Regular users can only see their own invoices
 - Admin users can see all invoices
+- Each invoice includes detailed line items with product information

 #### Get Invoice by ID
 ```http